 In 2015 a rather poor digital copy of the altarpiece was placed in the vacant space but it cannot be considered even a good copy.

 And now I’ll let the pictures fill in the gaps.

 *Stucco: The artist first constructed a model using frames of wood, wire and rags, held together by sand and lime.
-Over the model a mix of lime and plaster was applied, to which marble dust was added to achieve the smooth surface glaze, This was the invention that lifted Stucco to a higher level and Giacomo Serpotta is credited with creating an original technique that imparted to his work a lustre not unlike that of stone or marble.
-Great skill and dexterity was needed as plaster mix dried very quickly but it was valued as it allows the artist not only to build up forms but to carve into them as well.
+Over the model a mix of lime and plaster was applied, to which marble dust was added to achieve the smooth surface glaze, This was the invention that lifted Stucco to a higher level and Giacomo Serpotta is credited with creating an original technique that imparted to his work a lustre, not unlike that of stone or marble.
+Great skill and dexterity were needed as plaster mix dried very quickly but it was valued as it allows the artist not only to build up forms but to carve into them as well.

 Address: Via Immacolatella, 90133, Palermo.
 Tel: 0921 582370